spacemeshos/protocol/consensus/01-overview.md

 In contrast to PoW-based chains, Spacemesh employs a set of consensus mechanisms collectively referred to as [Proof of Space-time (PoST)](../mining/02-post.md).
 Here’s how each mechanism functions to achieve consensus, at a high level.

 1. Eligibility: Just as in PoW, all nodes are eligible to produce blocks in a permissionless fashion.
-Unlike PoW, however, instead of establishing eligibility by participating in PoW mining and burning electricity, PoST miners instead establish and maintain eligibility by allocating hard drive space and using that space to generate proofs of spacetime on an ongoing basis.
-A candidate miner allocates free hard drive space, produces an eligibility proof, submits it to the network, then waits until the following epoch to begin producing blocks (and collecting block rewards).
+In Spacemesh, however, instead of allocating CPU power, and by extension electricity, miners allocate hard disk space for a specified period of time.
+This allocation prevents Sybil attacks as explained above.
+To gain eligibility to produce blocks, a miner needs to send a _proof of space-time_ that asserts that the space-time resource was indeed allocated to the network.
+Then, once a new [epoch](../intro.md#spacemesh-basics) starts they become active and are eligible to produce several blocks in that epoch.
 See [Mining](../mining/01-overview.md) for details on how this process works.
-2. Leader election: The protocol uses a random beacon to sample a set of miners eligible to produce blocks at each block height (called a “layer” in Spacemesh terminology, as each layer contains many blocks).
+2. Leader election: The protocol uses a [Verifiable Random Function (VRF)](https://en.wikipedia.org/wiki/Verifiable_random_function) to sample a set of miners eligible to produce blocks at each block height (the set of blocks at a given height is called a [layer](../intro.md#spacemesh-basics) in Spacemesh terminology).
 Note that, unlike in PoW, _multiple_ miners are eligible to produce blocks at each layer.
 3. Block production: Each miner eligible to produce a block in a given layer may optionally do so (but is not punished if it chooses not to).
 As in Bitcoin, the miner may include any set of valid transactions they like in that block, and an empty block is valid according to the protocol.
-Unlike Bitcoin, and in order to ensure the broadest possible set of transactions included at each layer, miners are incentivized to include transactions that no other miner has included in their block.
-4. Fork choice rule: Because there are multiple blocks in each layer, and there is no difficulty-based PoW mining, one cannot simply select the chain with the greatest accumulated work.
-As a result, the fork choice rule is one of the most complex and unique parts of the Spacemesh protocol, and it’s explained in more detail in the following section.
+4. Fork choice rule: There are no forks in Spacemesh by design.
+The following section explains how and why this is the case.

 ### The Tortoise and the Hare